 You can connect a project to other Project Folders or Project Files to display their content or create traceability links.
 Let’s call the project opened in the current window the main project and connected projects linked projects.

-To connect the main project to a linked project, click Project, mouseover Maintenance and then Linked Projects, select Connect Folder or Connect File, and select the path of a linked project.
+To connect the main project to a linked project, click Project, mouseover Linked Projects, and select Connect Folder or Connect File.
+Then select the path of a linked project in the dialog.
 Similarly, you can reconnect the main project to another linked project path later.

 Note: You can connect projects in both directions if you need to navigate between them easily.